as featured in

 Don't get caught up in trying to solve the IEP puzzle on your own.
 It's stressful, time-consuming and the learning curve alone will take you months!
 Wouldn't that time be better spent doing the things you like?

-It's important to point out that special education is the most complex and highly regulated area of the education field, so you shouldn't feel bad if it seems like you haven't been able to move forward on your own.
+It's important to note that special education is the most complex and highly regulated area of the education field, so you shouldn't feel bad if it seems like you haven't been able to move forward on your own.
 You are up against worthy opponents who have been doing this for years.
 Their experience far outweighs your best intentions.
 Think of it this way, even professional climbers hire guides to scale Mount Everest.
 Get The IEP Guy in your corner and level the playing field!